competition

 Latest State Aid & Subsidies intelligence

-Foreign Subsidies Regulation: European Commission consults on draft guidelines
+Foreign Subsidies Regulation: European Commission’s new guidelines

-24 July 25 Janne Kalliala
+26 October 25 Janne Kalliala

 Get access to the full reports and find out what our service could do for you with a free trial.